 - Don’t store cleaning fluids, oil-soaked rags, gasoline, or other flammable liquids near a gas-burning appliance where vapors could be ignited by the pilot light.
 Propane is a very safe fuel.
 Propane’s unique molecular properties make it much safer and cleaner than related petroleum-based energy sources.

-If you’d like to learn more about propane safety please follow this link to propanesafety.com
+If you’d like to learn more about propane safety please head over to Propane 101 <here>

 The Bottom Line